 In addition to consulting with their Department Chair, BFA students should meet with the Academic Advisor prior to course registration.
-The Academic Advisor is available to advise about choice of major/minor, departmental course requirements, program status/graduation requirements, electives in Studio and Liberal Arts, and off-campus study.
+The Academic Advisor is available to advise about choice of major/minor, departmental course requirements, program status/graduation requirements, electives in Studio Arts and Creative & Critical Studies, and off-campus study.
 The Academic Advisor also pre-authorizes transfer credits for courses taken outside Moore.

 Relax, read and research your way through a 50,000+ piece collection of journals, art books, magazines and archival materials in our completely redesigned 21st-century library, open to all students and featuring extensive online access to resources from around the world.

 Locks Career Center

 Experienced Career Center staff provide resume advice and career coaching, assistance in internship preparation, help with networking skills and job searches, access to valuable career information and resources, and exposure to industry best practices to ensure their professional development as artists and designers, and enhance and improve their employment opportunities.

 The Margaret Minik Writers Studio is dedicated to promoting excellence in writing at Moore.
 As a writing center offering academic assistance through peer tutoring and resources in all aspects and types of writing, we support all BFA and Graduate students in developing communication skills essential for success in their careers in art and design.